RishikaaM/my-web-app/README.md

 3. **Paste the copied content** directly into your `README.md` file.
 4. **Save the file.**

-This `README.md` now includes your deployed URL and provides a comprehensive overview of your web service.
-If you need further modifications or assistance, just let me know!
+This `README.md` now includes my deployed URL and provides a comprehensive overview of your web service.